ocpp-balanz/balanz/docs/source/smartcharging.rst

     - Offers are considered unused if the maximum usage in the last period is less that a configured value (configurable, default 2A).
       The period is configurable and defaults to 5 min.
     - Unused offers will be revoked after the configured period (default 5 min).
 The charger will be subject to receive an offer again after a configurable suspension time (default 1 hour).
-This mechanism is design to cater for situation where EV does not want to charge, either because it is set-up for delayed charging, or because it is full and has not yet terminated the session (aka charging transaction).
+This mechanism is designed to cater for situation where EV does not want to charge, either because it is set-up for delayed charging, or because it is full and has not yet terminated the session (aka charging transaction).
-    - If the maximum usage in the last period is less than the offer by some margin (configurable, default 0.8A), the offer will be reduced to the first whole number of A higher than the maxium.
-This limit is seen to be associated with the EV (e.g. cannot charge at a higher rate than 16A) and so remains valid for the remainder of the session.
+    - If the maximum usage in the last period (default 5 min) is less than the offer by some margin (configurable, default 0.8A), the offer will be reduced to the first whole number of A higher than the maxium usage seen.
+This limit is considered to be associated with the EV
+      (e.g. cannot charge at a higher rate than 16A, or charing rate slowing down towards end of charging cycle) and so remains valid for the remainder of the session.
     - Initial offers are made under the same principle as unused offers described above.
     - Offers will increase at maximum (configurable, default 3A) in a step-wise fashon at the ealiest every defined period (configurable, default 2 min).
 This ensure against too drastic fluxuations in the overall rebalancing process.